RaghavRamesh/Scorecard-Scraper/README.md

 # Scorecard-Scraper

 ### What is it?
-A script that scrapes a cricket scorecard given the URL and computes the batting `partnerships` of the match.
+A script that scrapes a cricket scorecard given the URL and computes the batting partnerships of the match.

 ### But why?
-`Partnership` is an important stat that aids the analysis of a team's performance in a cricket match.
+[`Partnership`](https://en.wikipedia.org/wiki/Partnership_(cricket)) is a metric used to analyse a team's performance in a cricket match.

 ### How to run?
 Run